 #1: I love that our church is BEING the church and caring about the things that God thinks are important.
 Chapter 58 of Isaiah has been challenging and convicting me this past year and really fits into this whole freedom theme that has been screaming at me all year:

 “Is not this the kind of fasting I have chosen:

 and untie the cords of the yoke,

 #2: I love that it’s 2.7 miles – a very meaningful distance representing the 27 million individuals who are enslaved today.

 #3: I love that we are trying to raise $7000 which would give one girl all the care she needs for an entire year.

 #4: I love that the boys can participate with us!
 Yay!
 It’s hard at this stage in life to find meaningful things to do, so this is a seldom-found opportunity.

-to support the cause, but we wanted to give you the opportunity to join us in the fight against injustice.
+Anyway, no pressure to support the cause, but we wanted to give you the opportunity to join us in the fight against injustice.
 All donations will go directly to Out of Darkness with the goal of providing care for one soul rescued from the streets for one year.
-Follow this link to give
+Follow this link to give.

 Here’s the Crew before our first family 5k.
 Last year we also ran to benefit Out of Darkness.
 I wonder how much weight Micah has gained since then… EEK!